alanoudmk/Vehicle-Rental/README.md

 # Vehicle-Rental
 This is a Java program that simulates a bus rental application.
 It allows users to perform various actions such as adding customers, adding buses, renting buses, and displaying information.
+-The project developed for the University of Jeddah OOR (Object-Oriented Programming) course.

 #Code Overview